bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

 5. What is the git command to commit staged changes as well as write a message?

-  * The command is git commit -m "insert message here"
+  * The command is git commit -m "insert message here."